anhvir/c207/README.md

   Hints for lab this week
 ---------------------------
 First at all, of course, create a separate folder for this week's lab.
 Let's call it `sort` and make it the working directory.
 You should download all `*.c` and `.h` files supplied in LMS this week here.
 Then:
   * You can build `Makefile` by take a copy from assignment 1 and make some trivial changes.
-OR you can just compile with `gcc -Wall -o sort *.c`
+OR you can compile with `gcc -Wall -o sort main.c arrays.c sorting.c`.
+OR, if you believe that you have no foreign files in the folde, you can just compile with `gcc -Wall -o sort *.c`
   * Try the program by running `./sort` and evaluate the output.
   * Now, do the four tasks described in the lab sheet.
 Note that for Task 1 you can start hybrid_sort() with copying from quicksort(), then change it by make a call to insertion_sort() or quicksort() appropriately.